ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ---
 title: "Discord Code of Conduct"
-date: 2023-01-31T18:42:07-06:00
+date: 2023-02-01T18:42:07-06:00
-draft: true
+draft: false
 ---

-Last updated 31 January 2023.
+Last updated 1 February 2023.

 # The Short Version

-Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; moderators are volunteers and admins have day jobs, so please be respectful of their time; don’t post sexually explicit material; don't be racist, homophobic, transphobic; pirate; [be excellent to each other](https://youtu.be/S67sDHdhpio?t=79); and if you can’t resolve an issue with someone else you should contact the moderation team.
+Be respectful of other people, respectfully ask people to stop if you are bothered; respect privacy; moderators are volunteers and admins have day jobs, so please be respectful of their time; don’t post sexually explicit material; don't be racist, homophobic, transphobic; pirate; don't dox; [be excellent to each other](https://youtu.be/S67sDHdhpio?t=79); and if you can’t resolve an issue with someone else you should contact the moderation team.
 If you are being a problem, it will be made clear to you, and you may be asked to, or forced to leave, the Volcano Lair Discord.

 # The Long Version